romangolev/RevitAddinTemplate.Multiversion/README.md

 %USERPROFILE%\Documents\Visual Studio 2022\Templates\ProjectTemplates
 ```

-Or simply run VSIX file attached to the release in order to install the template.
+Or download and run VSIX file attached to the release in order to install the template.
 The template will apear as an extension for Visual Studio

+Or simply install this extension from a Visual Studio Marketplace [Revit Multiversion Addin Template](https://marketplace.visualstudio.com/items?itemName=RomanGolev.RevitMultiversionAddinTemplate)

 ## Usage
 - Create new project in Visual Studio and select the template from the list.